leolightburn/leolightburn.github.io/index.md

 My current work focuses on improving the intelligibility of noisy speech signals using algorithms based on feed-forward and recurrent neural networks.
 This research has several possible applications including hearing aids, forensics, and voice communications in adverse environments.

-In a recent project, working with colleagues in the [Speech and Audio Processing Laboratory](https://www.commsp.ee.ic.ac.uk/~sap/), we integrated a "mask estimation" algorithm based on a neural network into a [proposed multiple-microphone hearing aid system](https://ieeexplore.ieee.org/document/8521361), leading to substantial improvements in predicted intelligibility in very noisy conditions.
+In a recent project, working with colleagues in the [Speech and Audio Processing Laboratory](https://www.commsp.ee.ic.ac.uk/~sap/), we integrated a speech enhancement algorithm based on a neural network into a [proposed multiple-microphone hearing aid system](https://ieeexplore.ieee.org/document/8521361), leading to substantial improvements in predicted intelligibility in very noisy conditions.

 These algorithms have the structure shown below.